 Income from the sale of inventory that you produced in the United States and sold outside the United States (or vice versa) is sourced based on an allocation.
-For information on making the allocation, see section 1.863-3 of the Regulations.
+For information on making the allocation, see Regulations section 1.863-3.